telerik/kendo-ui-core/docs/intro/getting-started.md

 ## Host Kendo UI in Your Project

 ### Step 1: Download Kendo UI

+Once you [download](http://www.telerik.com/download/kendo-ui) the Kendo UI packages include the following folders and files:

 You can download all Kendo UI bundles from the [download page](http://www.telerik.com/download/kendo-ui).